gut4/atom-react-native-autocomplete/README.md

 # atom-react-native-autocomplete package

 React-Native autocompletion for Atom text editor!
-Only supports the suffix for `.js` and `.jsx` files. < /br>
+Only supports the suffix for `.js` and `.jsx` files. <br />
 Forked from https://github.com/TOP-Chao/atom-react-native-autocomplete

 ## New features